jmy12k3/binance-miner/README.md

 ## Backtesting

-The backtesting engine is provided in the repository (```binance-miner/backtesting.py```).
+The backtesting engine is provided in this repository (```binance-miner/backtesting.py```).

-You could create your own backtesting module as this [example](https://gist.github.com/jmy12k3/633c0539bd3dbe160b74437ba7a46803) to evaluate the strategy performance.
+You could create your own backtesting module as shown in this [example](https://gist.github.com/jmy12k3/633c0539bd3dbe160b74437ba7a46803) to evaluate the strategy performance.

 ## Deployment